 - Thermostat Malfunctions: Ensure your thermostat is set to "heat" and the temperature is higher than the room's current reading.
 Dead batteries or loose wiring can also prevent communication with the furnace.

-- Tripped Circuit Breaker: Your furnace needs electricity to operate, even if it uses gas.
-A tripped breaker in your electrical panel will cut power completely.
+- Tripped Circuit Breaker: Even gas furnaces need electricity to operate.
+A tripped breaker in your home's electrical panel will cut power to the unit completely.

-- Blown Fuse: Older furnaces often utilize internal fuses.
+- Blown Fuse: Older furnaces often use internal fuses.
 If a fuse blows due to a power surge or age, the system will not start.

-- Furnace Power Switch: Often located on the side of the unit or a nearby wall, this switch looks like a light switch and must be in the "ON" position
+- Furnace Power Switch: This switch—often located on the side of the unit or a nearby wall—looks like a standard light switch and must be in the "ON" position.

 Airflow and Safety Mechanisms